 This historic disinvestment in public services will also drive discrimination and widen social disparities.
 For example, women’s unequal burden of unpaid care work will rise, as their rights to work and education are restricted, the submission argues.
 Due to the positioning of marginalized groups within the economy,the tax bill will likely also cause disparate and discriminatory impacts on children, youth, people of color, the LGBTQ community, immigrants, and people with disabilities.

-“This tax bill is an all-out assault on human rights – within the US and abroad,” said Niko Lusiani, CESR’s Director of Economic Policy, pointing to the fact that the Republican tax overhaul would also have serious international implications.
+“This tax bill is an all-out assault on human rights – within the US and abroad,” said Niko Lusiani, CESR’s Human Rights in Economic Policy Program Director, pointing to the fact that the Republican tax overhaul would also have serious international implications.

 Empowering tax abuse worldwide